-Karoolskraal Fly Fishing Camp is located on a private farm Rhenosterfontein at Witsand on the Breede River in the Western Cape.
+Karoolskraal Fly Fishing Camp is located on the private farm Rhenosterfontein at Witsand on the Breede River in the Western Cape.

 Karoolskraal offers a perfect combination of diverse and challenging fishing conditions, very good fish stocks and privacy.
-Our mobile fishing safari camp allows exclusive access to walk the banks and rock shelfs in front of camp where we often have grunter tailing and Garrick chasing mullet.
-Deep water for Kob is accessible off rocky points allowing fly fishermen the chance to catch a 1m+ kob on fly from land!
+Our fishing safari camp allows exclusive access to walk the banks and rock shelves in front of the camp, where we often have grunter tailing and garrick chasing mullet.
+Deep water for kob is accessible off rocky points, allowing fly fishermen the chance to catch a 1 m+ kob on fly from land!

-Getting there: Karoolskraal is a 3h30 drive from Cape town, a 2h30 drive from George and 10min from Witsand.
+Getting there: Karoolskraal is a 3h30 drive from Cape Town, a 2h30 drive from George and 10 minutes from Witsand.

-Camp Set Up: The Karoolskraal Saltwater Fly Fishing camp is set up in mobile safari style whereby each guest is accommodated in his or her own 3m x 3m bow tent equipped with stretchers and mattresses.
+Camp setup: The Karoolskraal Saltwater Fly Fishing camp is set up in safari style, whereby each guest is accommodated in his/her own 3m x 3m bow tent equipped with stretchers and mattresses.

-Ablutions: The camp is serviced by an eco-toilet and bucket shower system.
+Ablutions: The camp is serviced by eco-toilets and hot water showers.

-Dining & food: 3 daily meals are served in our dining tent from our fully functional bush kitchen that is set up for the duration of the trip, providing traditional home style meals.
+Dining & food: Our fully functional bush kitchen, which is set up for the duration of the trip, serves three traditional home style meals a day.
 Drinks can be brought in or purchased in Witsand.

 Targeted Fish Species